 A quick disclaimer: while the advice below is meant to be of general application, it may not apply to all streams.
 If in doubt, always ask your own teacher for their advice and preferences!

 Issue-spotting is really important in the Constitutional Law exam.
 Why?
 Because put simply, you won’t get marks for an answer that applies the law to the wrong issue.
 And with an exam like Consti, where you spend more time on each question than you would during a shorter exam, a mistake at the start can result in hours of wasted time.

 - Practice!
 If you’re feeling underprepared for issue spotting, there are plenty of ways to practice before the exam.
 Make sure you pre-read and spot issues in any past exams your teacher intends to go through before class.
-You can also utilise the digital repository of past exams.
-Find an exam from a few years ago and practice spotting the issues, then compare what you found with friends or with your teacher.
+You can also utilise the digital repository of past exams, or attend a Let’s Hypo session.
+In short, find an exam from a few years ago and practice spotting the issues, then compare what you found with friends or with your teacher.